ledgerW/pathlight/memory-bank/activeContext.md

 - Database migrations for schema evolution using SQLAlchemy and PostgreSQL
 - Structured AI output with defined schemas
 - Enhanced user authentication flow with context-aware responses
+- Multi-layered authentication with localStorage, Authorization headers, and cookies
 - Environment-specific cookie security settings (secure=True and samesite="lax" in production)
+- Robust error handling and recovery mechanisms for authentication
 - Using Poetry for Python dependency management and virtual environments
 - Visual design patterns with cards, timelines, and color-coded sections
 - Intelligent content parsing to extract structured information from AI text